-We analysed the most recent available data from the ONS to get some insight into the travel industry, as it stands today.
-Read on to see how many holidays people in the UK take, where they’re going, and how much they spend while they’re there.
+We analysed the most recent outbound tourism statistics to get some insight into the travel industry as it stands today.
+Read on to see how many trips abroad people in the UK take, where they’re going and how much they spend while they’re there.

 What are the UK’s top travel destinations?